-FORM 51-102F1 MANAGEMENT DISCUSSION & ANALYSIS

-FOR THE YEAR ENDED JULY 31, 2022
+FORM 51-102F1 MANAGEMENT DISCUSSION & ANALYSIS FOR THE THREE MONTHS ENDED OCTOBER 31, 2024

-The following management discussion and analysis ("MD&A") has been prepared by management as of November 28, 2022 and should be read in conjunction with the audited financial statements and related notes of the Company for the year ended July 31, 2022 and 2021.
-The financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+The following management discussion and analysis ("MD&A") has been prepared by management as of December 19, 2024, and should be read in conjunction with the unaudited condensed interim financial statements and related notes of the Company for the three month period ended October 31, 2024 and the audited financial statements and related notes of the Company for the year ended July 31, 2024.
+The financial statements have been prepared in accordance with IFRS Accounting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 All amounts are stated in Canadian dollars unless otherwise indicated.